mblsha/binaryninja-m68k/README.md

 This plugin disassembles Motorola 68k machine code and generates LLIL.

-To install this plugin, navigate to your Binary Ninja plugins directory, and run
+To install this plugin, install from the Binary Ninja Plugin Manager.

+Alternatively, navigate to your Binary Ninja plugins directory, and run

 ```git clone https://github.com/galenbwill/binaryninja-m68k.git m68k```